andrewtarzia/CGExplore/README.md

   * `generate_XX.py` generates cage structures for different topology sets
   * `env_set.py` sets a specific environment for file outputs
   * `plot_XX.py` produces images and figures, and performs analysis

+**Warning**: If you have a CUDA-capable GPU and attempt to use CUDA in the first example, you may get `NaN` errors due to the torsion restriction for angles at 180 degrees, which cause problematic forces.
+This will be handled in future versions of the code.
+And logically, I would suggest removing the torsion restriction for those angles.
+The `platform` can be handled through this argument in `build_building_blocks` and `build_populations`, which I currentl set to `None`, meaning `OpenMM` will decide for itself.

 # Acknowledgements